gnarlydump/FUT-SOLUTIONS/README.md

    `allowed_mentions` explicitly, so the ping works even if the role's own "Allow anyone to @mention this role" setting is off.

-### 6. (Optional) Trending evolved players channel

-fut.gg ranks the highest meta-rated player cards you can currently build through Evolutions (its "Best Evolution Players" list).
-If you set up a `TRENDING_EVOLUTIONS_WEBHOOK_URL` secret, the bot posts whatever newly enters that top-10 ranking each run -- highest meta rating first, with a picture, the meta rating, and the exact evolution chain (path) used to reach it.

-1. Create a Discord webhook for this channel the same way as step 1.
-2. Add it as a repo secret named `TRENDING_EVOLUTIONS_WEBHOOK_URL`.
-3. Optionally add `TRENDING_EVOLUTIONS_ROLE_ID` the same way as the other role IDs in step 5, if you want a role pinged for this channel too.

 ## Customizing

 - **Frequency:** edit the `cron` line in `.github/workflows/check.yml`